kbg2201/CS479/week6/week6.md

 ###### Analysis

 To get a first impression of what was happing I traced the functions of the code to find the sink with a successful output message.
 The flow began in main which led to rock, paper, scissors, lizard, spock and finally win.
-The flow did include alterntaive routes through loopback but that was the straight forward route. to define the conditions from each function I began analyzing the function spock first since it is what followed the win function.
+The flow did include alterntaive routes through loopback but that was the straight forward route. to define the conditions from each function I began analyzing the function spock first since it is what followed the win function. spock required the 12 character to be '*'.
+Before that lizard required that the 14th character be '6'.
+Before that scissors requires that charcter 11 be 'A'.
+Before that paper required that